pfizer-opensource/zippeR/README.md

 ## Usage

-`zippeR` contains functions that support the following tasks: \* Converting ZIP Codes to ZCTAs, counties, and other Census geographies \* Downloading ZCTA geometries for both five-digit and three-digit areas \* Aggregating demographic data from five-digit ZCTAs to three-digit ZCTAs
+`zippeR` contains functions that support the following tasks: \* Labeling five-digit and three-digit ZIP Codes \* Converting ZIP Codes to ZCTAs, counties, and other Census geographies \* Downloading ZCTA geometries for both five-digit and three-digit areas \* Aggregating demographic data from five-digit ZCTAs to three-digit ZCTAs

 While a quick overview of the the core functionality is below, see the vignettes and our package website for more information on how to use